return42/sphkerneldoc/linux_src_doc/drivers/extcon/extcon_c.rst

 -------

 edev
-    The extcon device
+    the extcon device

 cable_index
-    Index of this cable in the edev
+    the index of this cable in the edev

 attr_g
-    Attribute group for the cable
+    the attribute group for the cable

 attr_name
     "name" sysfs entry